verlaine-muhungu/100-Days-of-Cisco-PyATS-/Days /The 100 Days.md

 > The resources shared here are not exhaustive.
 If a resource doesn’t meet your
 > needs on a given day and you don’t have access to a book, community members
 > will suggest relevant links to help you, especially with pyATS.
 Since this is
-> our first 100 Days of pyATS, we’ll continue to improve as we move forward.
+> our first 100 Days of pyATS, we’ll continue to improve as we move forward,this guide has been updated with new levels to help you succeed in your automation journey with pyATS.

 For Labs on [**Cisco pyATS**](https://developer.cisco.com/search?type=all&q=pyATS) Cisco Devnet offers amazing hands-on resources.

+> [!TIP]
+> **pyATS Discovery**: This is the entry level of the challenge, which lasts from day 1 to day 11

 Day 1: **Foundations of NetdevOps**